robotsthatdream/diversity_algorithms/README.md

 This will create a directory named after the date and time you have launched that command to store the results of the experiments in the form of bd_XXXX.log files for the behavior descriptors generated at generation XXXX and population files pop_genYYY.npz for generation YYY. bd files are plain text files and pop files are numpy-zipped data files.

+## Publications using the library

+* Doncieux, S. and Paolo, G. and Laflaquiere, A. and Coninx, A. (2020).
+Novelty Search makes Evolvability Inevitable.
+In Genetic and Evolutionary Computation Conference (GECCO ’20), July 8–12, 2020, Cancún, Mexico.
+ACM, New York, NY, USA, 9 pages. https://doi.org/10.1145/3377930.3389840